joneavila/dissatisfaction-models/README.md

 An utterance-level linear regression model.
 For each utterance, this model predicts the mean, predicted dissatisfaction values for the frames in the utterance.

+This model shares the frame-level's training, validation, and test set.
 The baseline always predicts a value of 1 for perfectly dissatisfied.
 Results using the dev set:

 ```none
 beta=0.25, min(yPred)=-0.00, max(yPred)=0.83, mean(yPred)=0.44